Captain Munnerlyn: College career

 After his high school career, Munnerlyn was recruited by South Carolina, West Virginia, and Kansas State.
 He chose South Carolina on January 13, 2006.
-Munnerlyn played in 36 games with 28 starts for the Gamecocks and entered the NFL Draft following his junior season.
-He finished his collegiate career with 127 tackles, two sacks, five interceptions, 19 passes defensed, two forced fumbles, and three fumble recoveries.
-He also returned 33 kickoffs for 754 yards (22.8 ypa) and 37 punts for 283 yards (7.6 ypa).

-Freshman season (2006)

-As a freshman, Munnerlyn was not redshirted and played in 12 games.
+As a freshman in 2006, Munnerlyn was not redshirted and played in 12 games.
 He missed one game due to an infection in his forearm.
 For the 2006 season, he recorded 36 tackles with his season high of five coming against Tennessee and Houston.
 Munnerlyn also recorded two interceptions and five pass deflections.

-Sophomore season (2007)

 In 2007, as a sophomore, Munnerlyn split time at cornerback and kick returner and was called a "shut down corner" on Rivals.com.
 Against Vanderbilt, to whom South Carolina lost 17–6, Munnerlyn returned a punt 46 yards and also forced a fumble.
 In the same game, South Carolina wide receiver Kenny McKinley fielded a punt and flipped it to Munnerlyn who gained eight yards.
 Following the season, he was named a first–team All-SEC.

-Junior season (2008)

-In week 6, head coach Steve Spurrier benched Munnerlyn for the first series of the game against Ole Miss due to Munnerlyn missing class and team weightlifting sessions.
+In week 6 of the 2008 season, head coach Steve Spurrier benched Munnerlyn for the first series of the game against Ole Miss due to Munnerlyn missing class and team weightlifting sessions.
 Against Kentucky, Munnerlyn returned a kickoff 84 yards before being tackled on the 16 yard line.
 On the next play quarterback Stephen Garcia completed a touchdown pass to Kenny McKinley.
 In the same game, Munnerlyn returned a blocked field goal for an 81-yard touchdown.

-Munnerlyn declared for the NFL Draft following the 2008 season.
+Munnerlyn declared for the NFL draft following the 2008 season.
+Munnerlyn played in 36 games with 28 starts for the Gamecocks.
+He finished his collegiate career with 127 tackles, two sacks, five interceptions, 19 passes defensed, two forced fumbles, and three fumble recoveries.
+He also returned 33 kickoffs for 754 yards (22.8 ypa) and 37 punts for 283 yards (7.6 ypa).